Will Beall: Personal life

 Beall married Castle producer and writer Elizabeth Davis on June 30, 2012 at Beltane Ranch in Sonoma Valley, California.

-While working in his Pacific Palisades office in 2019, Beall suffered a heart attack and was taken to hospital by ambulance.
+On January 21, 2019, Beall suffered a heart attack while working in his Pacific Palisades office, and was taken to the hospital by ambulance.
 While in route, Beall's heart stopped but — after 13 rounds of defibrillation and continuous CPR — "he had a return of spontaneous circulation" soon after arriving at the hospital.
 Beall was placed into a medically induced coma, but made a full recovery.
 In April 2019, he and his wife attended a ceremony for the Los Angeles firefighters and paramedics that helped save his life.

 His last name is pronounced "bell."